rokaicker/StaticSiteGenerator/README.md

 For a specific file, the user can run:

-`rohan-ssg -i PATH/TO/FILE/example.txt` or `rohan-ssg --input PATH/TO/FILE/example.txt`
+`rohan-ssg -i PATH/TO/FILE/example.txt` or `rohan-ssg --input PATH/TO/FILE/example.txt` or `rohan-ssg --input PATH/TO/FILE/example.md`

 This will then generate a `/dist` directory, containing the HTML file that had been generated.